Save time with unbiased, independent feedback on vendor solutions.

 Many of today's information security professionals have benefitted from the talent shortage trend.
-They've leveraged their knowledge and experience to land high-paying roles in IT and infosec departments across the globe.
-While demand is surging, at the
+They've leveraged their knowledge and experience to land high-paying roles in IT and InfoSec departments across the globe.
+Demand is surging, turnover is high, and opportunities are plenty.

 READ: How to Hire and Retain Cybersecurity Talent